You’ve Been in a Car Accident; Now What?

 What if There are No Injuries, Should I Still See an Attorney?

 Yes.
 Most attorneys have a free initial consultation.
 Your attorney can give you advice regarding your property damages, particularly if there is any question about your vehicle being a total loss.

 Right away.
 In most circumstances the fee will be a contingency of one third of the amount recovered, plus costs.
 This is the same whether you have your attorney early on or at the end of the case.
 Why do any of the work yourself?
 Besides, you would rather have your attorney deal with the insurance company, than deal with the hassles yourself.
 You can be sure that you do not make any mistakes.
 I tell my clients to forget about their claim.
 I will do their worrying for them.
 My Client’s job is to concentrate on getting better.

-C. Joseph Sinnitt has specialized in personal injury trial practice for more than 39 years representing persons who are injured through car accidents, or other causes, as well as doing defense work for persons insured through Pemco Insurance Company.
+C. Joseph Sinnitt has specialized in personal injury trial practice since 1975 representing persons who are injured through car accidents, or other causes, as well as doing defense work for persons insured through Pemco Insurance Company.
 Mr. Sinnitt has developed an understanding of multiple perspectives, and has seen “both sides of the fence” regarding personal injury claims.
 He understands how case are evaluated by insurance companies, and what is necessary for an effective presentation for settlement, or in the alternative, for trying the case to conclusion.